NEW DATE & TIME

-Registration Closes on February 25th at 2:00 p.m.
+Registration Closes April 16th at 5:00 p.m.

 Women In Development, New York (WID) accepts refund requests made in writing at least five (5) business days prior to the event.
 Registration fees are not refundable after this date.
 Nonrefundable ticket purchases may not be used as credits towards future WID events.